ibm-cloud-docs/containers/kubernetes-service-cli.md

 Make an existing portable public or private classic subnet in your IBM Cloud infrastructure account available to a cluster or reuse subnets from a deleted cluster instead of using the automatically provisioned subnets.
 {: shortdesc}

-<p class="important">Portable public IP addresses are charged monthly.
-If you remove portable public IP addresses after your cluster is provisioned, you still must pay the monthly charge, even if you used them only for a short amount of time.</br>
-</br>When you make a subnet available to a cluster, IP addresses of this subnet are used for cluster networking purposes.
+<p class="important">When you make a subnet available to a cluster, IP addresses of this subnet are used for cluster networking purposes.
 To avoid IP address conflicts, make sure that you use a subnet with one cluster only.
 Do not use a subnet for multiple clusters or for other purposes outside of {{site.data.keyword.containerlong_notm}} at the same time.</br>
 </br>To enable communication between workers that are on different subnets on the same VLAN in non-VRF accounts, you must [enable routing between subnets on the same VLAN](/docs/containers?topic=containers-subnets#subnet-routing).</p>

 ```